Find out the who, what, why, when and where of the Naked Piano.. or Contact Gary

 What’s in the future for the Naked Piano?

 We’ve got a number of projects that are related to the Naked Piano including:

 - Licensing of Naked Piano music for commercial projects – in airports, Doctor’s offices and other appropriate venues.
 Keep your ears open – you may hear the Naked Piano when you least expect it!

-- “The Naked Piano+” This is a project featuring a physical-model piano sound instead of an acoustic piano.
+- “The Naked Piano+” This is a project featuring solo piano – with light pads and instrumental accompaniment.

 - The Naked Piano Elements – This is the next album in the Naked Piano series.
 This album will feature music about the physical environment (like planets, climates, nature, etc..).
-We are scheduled to record in April of 2013 – with an album release projected for October of 2013.
+We are scheduled to record in September of 2013 – with an album release projected for late 2013 or beginning of 2014.

 - Naked Piano – Sheet Music There have been a lot of requests for Naked Piano sheet music – and we’re actively working on this!
 Be sure to sign-up for the Naked Piano Newsletter to learn when new sheet music is released.

 If you have any additional questions or would like to get involved, please contact me.
 I’d love to hear from you!